junyou2023/sports_booking_app/README.md

 dashboard.
 Simply choose a name and categories; the app will use the device's current location as the facility position.
 Once created the facility appears in the *Nearby Activities* list for customers near you.
+All create forms return to the previous screen with `Navigator.pop(context, true)` so the caller can `await` the result and refresh its data when a new item is added.

 ### Provider sign-up